 And as Haribon Foundation confirms it, “global warming and climate change adds up on threats to the Philippine biodiversity and will lead to massive biodiversity loss.”

 Examples of natural resources where it collides with the concept that everything is connected to everything else are rivers that are primordial to any civilization.
 Until today, rivers remain so important where countries compete for its utilization, development, and exploration.

 The Danube River Basin (DRB) covers parts or all of 18 states comprising from Albania to the Former Yugoslav countries, from Switzerland down to Ukraine.
 There are marked differences between these countries in terms of economy, sociology, and topography that make managing water a complicated matter.

 The Artic region is occupied by eight nations where people began to inhabit parts of the Arctic at least since 20,000 years ago.

-The Nile river, the second longest in the world, has 10 counties sharing the river under the Nile Basin Initiative have been negotiating a new framework agreement to manage the river’s water from the last ten years.
+The Nile river, the second longest in the world, has 10 counties sharing the river under the Nile Basin Initiative that have been negotiating for a new framework agreement to manage the river’s water from the last ten years.
 From Egypt to Uganda, the Nile River basin Cooperative Framework’s Article 6 talks about protection and conservation of the basin and its ecosystem and environmentalists look at this as a milestone in maintaining the water levels from a wider catchments area feeding into the lake.